YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 Discussions below are in
 anti-chronological order: older issues are closer to the bottom of the page.

 ## Problem and the cause thereof

+Now we can have a relation (named `eval''`) that achieves all three goals of this project.
+But there is still one more thing, which is  bounding the numerator and denominator by a small interger (say, 100),  worth be to tried for more interesting answers from the queries.

+There are also two variants (resp. `eval` and `eval'`) which is optimized resp. for forward run  and backward run.

+For `eval''`  the compromise is that it can run in both directions, but for each direction it is not as efficient as the variant that is optimized for that direction.

+A simple disjunction
+(named `eval'''`) of `eval` and `eval'` also allows execution in all directions: when used forward or to find quines, it behaves like `eval` and when used backward it behaves like `eval'`.
+These all are based on  the _interleaved search_ of OCanren: it gets the best of each disjunct and makes no compromise.

+## Problem and the cause thereof

 Based on the relational simplifier `simplify''`, I got a